MaratFa/online-store/README.md

 - TypeScript for type safety
 - React Router for client-side routing
 - Redux Toolkit for state management
+- Axios for API communication with fallback mechanism
 - CSS3 with custom properties for styling
 - Font Awesome for icons
 - Express.js for production server